peter88213/nvhelp-en/source/export_menu.rst

 Show Plot list
 --------------

-Show sections, arcs, and turning points.
+Show sections, arcs, and plot points.
 This will generate a list-formatted HTML file, and launch your system’s web browser for displaying it.